 father to us who won’t lead us into temptation.
 Unlike

-a dysfunctional father who fails to protect us and guide us,
+a dysfunctional father who fails to protect and

-and, in that failure leads us right into temptation and evil, God can guide us away
+that failure “leads” them right into temptation and evil, God can guide us away

 from the sins of the world—and away from temptation—and in so doing